Your First Workflow

 Region

-Your workflow's tasks will run on instances in the specified region.
+Your workflow's task runs will execute in the specified region.

 This determines which of your other Render services they can reach over your private network.